SCV/graphs4ds/README.md

 # graphs4ds

 "Graph Theory for Data Science" class sources.
-The course was given at MSc Data Science at ITAM (https://www.itam.mx/)
+The course was imparted at MSc Data Science at ITAM (https://www.itam.mx/)